CanonicalLtd/maas-docs/en/installconfig-nodes-deploy.md

     installer used by MAAS.
 The older *debian-installer* (preseed) method has been removed.
 Some remnants of preseed may still be found however.
 See `/etc/maas/preseed` directory.

-The agent that triggers deployment varies depending on how the nodes are intended to be used in the long term.
-For instance, if the nodes are destined to be running complex, inter-related services that may involve scaling up or down, that is, if they will be regarded as a "cloud" resource, then [Juju][about-juju] is the recommended deploy agent (it will also install & configure services on the deployed nodes).
-If you simply want to use MAAS to install a base operating system and work on the machines manually then you can deploy a node directly with the web UI.

 Before deploying you should: